ineiti/fledger/WIP.md

 # Work in progress

 ## Current high-level goal
+- Clean up and make ready for semester student project

 ## Current concrete goal

-- Create usable crates for a signalling server and webrtc clients
-  - add minimal documentation to crates
-  - have examples for both wasm and libc
-  - Publish fledger crates in crates.io

 # TODO

 ## Bugs

 - Find why the network stalls after some time
+- Doesn't work in EPFL network

 ## Cleanups / improvements

+- Increase version of flnet
 - Clean up broker / network:
   - Remove `Destination::{All,Others,This}` - Test it
     only `Destination::All` is ever used